Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Currency – suffix with *_usd
     - Include type of measurement in column name: duration_in_secs, weight_in_kgs

+## DBT model organization
+1. Primary data - Primary data is the key information describing the table.
+The primary key should be in this group along with other relevant unique attributes such as name.
+2. Foreign keys - Foreign keys should be all the columns which point to another table.
+3. Logical data - Logical data is for additional data dimensions that describe the object in reference.
+For a Salesforce opportunity this would be the opportunity owner or contract value.
+Further logical groupings are encouraged if they make sense.
+For example, having a group of all the variations of contract value would make sense.
+Within any group, the columns should be alphabetized on the alias name.
+4. Metadata

+Example is here:

+` SELECT
+   id                    AS account_id,
+   name                  AS account_name,

+   -- Foreign Keys
+   ownerid               AS owner_id,
+   pid                   AS parent_account_id,
+   zid                   AS zuora_id,

+   -- Logical Info
+   opportunity_owner__c  AS opportunity_owner,
+   account_owner__c      AS opportunity_owner_manager,
+   owner_team_o__c       AS opportunity_owner_team,

+   -- metadata
+   isdeleted             AS is_deleted,
+   lastactivitydate      AS last_activity_date
+ FROM table`

+## Looker view organization
+- Keys
+- Dates
+- Dimensions (grouped together with comments on top)
+- Measures (grouped together with comments on top)
+- Within each group, order alphabetically

 ## DBT
 ### Development
 - Everything is developed with proper naming conventions
 - The SQL has a good style
 - The code is well documented – a new joiner should understand what is happening
 - Every model in production has tests running on a schedule
+- Be explicity rather than implicity: define data types and ensure they are as small as possible

 ### Changes checklist
 - Run all models (low – high in DAG) include testing in Dev